 - He also designed and built his own microcomputers from scratch (with associated bootstrap firmware and operating software) in the mid/late 1970s before their widespread commercial availability, and later wrote entries for the first European Microcomputer Chess Championship (1978) and first World Microcomputer Chess Championship (1980).

 - He has written software in a variety of computer languages including 6502 and 808x machine code and assembly language, Fortran, Basic, Pascal, and C, and nowadays programs in C# on the Visual Studio.net platform when time permits.

-Leisure interests include the violin – he performs regularly with the London Phoenix Orchestra, probably London’s leading amateur orchestra – opera, travel, and trying to mend things.
+Leisure interests include the violin – he performs regularly with the London Phoenix Orchestra, probably London’s leading amateur orchestra, and other symphonic and operatic ensembles – opera, battling with HS2, and trying to mend things.

 “One of the finest legal minds in the country with regard to the law on patents, who has played a prominent role in litigating the ‘Smartphone Wars’ of recent years.
 Many sources express admiration for his knowledge of computers and electrical engineering.
 ‘Spectacular in front of the judge, he has absolute control over the courtroom.’
 ‘He’s very user-friendly and has a superb engineering brain that allows him to give practical advice.’”Chambers UK, 2015

 ‘Extraordinarily clever; very gifted at guiding the judges through the most complex of cases’Legal 500, 2015